Carnivorous plants

 Flowers of yellow pitcher plant, Green Swamp Preserve, North Carolina.
 (Photo copyright © by Kaj Halberg)

-Yellow pitcher plant and purple pitcher plant (below) have both been widely introduced to Europe, and they are often illegally planted in marshes, where they tend to become invasive, if they are not controlled in time.
+Yellow pitcher plant and purple pitcher plant (below) have both been widely introduced to Europe.
 This picture shows a mixed growth of the two species in a marsh in central Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

 Sarracenia purpurea Purple pitcher plant